-Notice that even though the original design had 6 total images, the design concept stayed the same with one large image and a block of smaller ones.
+Notice that the design concept stayed the same with one large image and a block of smaller ones.

 Guest signing books are a favorite product from engagement shoots.
 The key to designing a signing book is leaving enough space for guests to sign the book.

 Album Builder features a Signing Book option in the Quick Design Picker.
 To access the Signing Book designs, drag the images onto a blank spread or select a spread already designed.

 Click the Quick Design Picker icon (Planner View) or the Layouts icon (Designer View) to open Quick Design Picker.

 The design selected is instantly applied to images in the spread selected.
 Now use all the options and tools available in Album Builder to customize it further.